FusionAuth/fusionauth-site/site/_posts/2020-05-04-setting-up-single-sign-on-for-nodebb.md

 ## FusionAuth features

 The steps above should work with any compliant SSO identity provider.
 Now we're going to cover features that aren't entirely part of the OIDC standard, but are useful for managing users.
-If you are using a different identity managment server, there should be analogs for the features outlined below.
+If you are using a different identity management server, there should be analogs for the features outlined below.

 ### User management